-15A Entitlement to request change in the terms and conditions of employment and the reason for the change is to enable the employee to provide care for another person.
+15A Entitlement to request change in the terms and conditions of employment

-- (1) A qualifying employee may apply to his or her employer for a change in his or her terms and conditions of employment if the change relates to - (a) the hours the employee is required to work; - (b) the times when the employee is required to work; or - (c) the place where the employee is required to work,

-- (2) An application under this Article must - (a) state that it is such an application; - (b) specify the change applied for and the date on which it is proposed the change should become effective; - (c) state whether the employee will be employed by the person in respect of whom he or she will provide care, or receive any remuneration in return for providing care to the person; and - (d) state the reason for making the application. - (3) For the purpose of this Part "remuneration" includes any payment or reward for services rendered except a payment made or benefit granted to the employee under the Social Security (Jersey) Law 197421 or Income Support (Jersey) Law 200722. - (4) For the purposes of this Article - (a) an employee is a qualifying employee if he or she has been continuously employed by his or her employer for a period of not less than 15 months on the date that he or she makes the application; and - (b) the provisions of Article 57 shall not apply in computing the period of employment and instead the period of employment shall be computed in accordance with Article 60B(2) as if computing the period of employment for the purpose of determining whether a person has a right to a redundancy payment.
+- (1) An employee may apply to his or her employer for a change in his or her terms and conditions of employment if the change relates to - (a) the hours the employee is required to work; - (b) the times when the employee is required to work; or - (c) the place where the employee is required to work. - (2) An application under this Article must - (a) state that it is such an application; - (b) specify the change applied for and the date on which it is proposed the change should become effective; and - (c) - (d) state the reason for making the application. $^{36}$ - (3) 37 - (4) - (5) An employee must not make more than 2 applications under paragraph (1) in 12-month period. - (6) Where an employee has any right, arising under the employee's contract of employment or otherwise, which corresponds to the entitlement conferred by paragraph (1) to make an application for a change in his or her terms and conditions of employment - (a) the employee may not exercise both the entitlement conferred by paragraph (1) and the corresponding right, but may, in requesting any change to his or her terms or conditions of employment, rely on whichever of the entitlement, or the right, is the more favourable; and - (b) if he or she relies, under sub-paragraph (a), upon such a corresponding right as more favourable, the provisions relating to an application under this Article shall apply, subject to such modifications as may be necessary, in relation to that right as though the exercise of it were such an application.

-(5) An employee may not make a further application under paragraph (1) where he or she has made such an application in the previous 12 months.